KESHAN2112/Design-and-Analysis-of-Quantum-Algorithms/README.md

 ## Acknowledgment

-I extend my heartfelt gratitude to Prof. Vikas Saxena, Director & Head, CSE & IT Department, JIIT, Noida for his invaluable guidance and support throughout the development of this seminar on Design and Analysis of Quantum Algorithms.
+I extend my heartfelt gratitude to Prof. Vikas Saxena, Director & Head, CSE & IT Department, JIIT, Noida for his invaluable guidance and support throughout the development of this seminar on **Design and Analysis of Quantum Algorithms**.